Core Architecture

 Core Components

-At the heart of N-central’s functionality are several core components that work together to provide seamless IT management.
-These components include the
+At the heart of the N-central functionality are several core components that work together to provide seamless IT management.
+These components include

 -